ZhangJH07/Lego/README.md

 # Supercell
-A revamped lego website for school assignment
+A revamped Supercell website for school assignment